Education at UEA

 Our School of Education and Lifelong Learning is dedicated to rewarding academic excellence.
 Each year, the best Master's dissertation is awarded the Lawrence Stenhouse Dissertation Award, a prestigious accolade that will be a valuable addition to your CV if your dissertation is selected.

 In your second year, assessments will typically consist of summative essays submitted at the end of each module.
 Additionally, there may be alternative forms of assessment such as poster presentations, reports, or annotated bibliographies.
-You’ll receive specific feedback within 20 working days, highlighting your strengths and areas for improvement.
+You’ll receive specific feedback, indicating what you did well and what you could do to improve your performance.

 To support your preparation for summative coursework, each module will include formative assessments.
 These formative assessments are designed to provide you with feedback and guidance, helping you to enhance your performance in the summative tasks.

-In year two, you’ll submit a 15,000-word dissertation to complete your studies.
+In year two, you’ll submit a dissertation to complete your studies.

 UK and International fee-paying students.
 Choose UK or International above to see relevant information.
 The entry point is in September each year.